conceptdev/surface-duo-window-manager-samples/SourceEditor/README.md

 The first pass of porting the REST API code from C# to Kotlin was itself suggested by ChatGPT.

 > **NOTE:** in **Constants.kt** add your [OpenAI](https://platform.openai.com/docs/api-reference) key in the field `OPENAI_KEY`

+OpenAI examples in this app:

+### Completions endpoint

+The completions endpoint behaves like the ChatGPT test form - the entire "prompt" is treated as input and the resulting text is returned.
+It is used in the example to implement the "summarize" feature since the source text changes significantly.
+This style of interaction seems more susceptible to prompt injection 'attacks'.

+### Edits endpoint

+The edits endpoint has two parameters: input and prompt.
+The "input" text is our source, and the "prompt" is the instruction - in this case to perform spell and grammar checking.
+The intent of this endpoint is to modify ('edit') the input wihtout significantly changing it.

+### Undo

+To make it easier to play with the ChatGPT endpoints, there is a simple "undo" feature added which ONLY restores the text to the previous state before either of the ChatGPT endpoint actions.

 ## Features